Humboldt Lodging Alliance

 (f) to accept on behalf of the Corporation any contribution, gift, bequest, or device, for the general purposes or for any special purpose of the Corporation;

-(g) subject to the limitation described in Article X, to delegate all or any portion of the above responsibilities and authority to the Executive Committee.
+(g) subject to the limitation described in Article VIII, to delegate all or any portion of the above responsibilities and authority to the Executive Committee.

 Section 2: Number of Directors

-The Board of Directors shall be representative of the membership makeup and geography and consist of nineteen (19) Directors at-large.
-Of those Directors at-large, all shall be selected from the voting membership.
-From among the Directors described in the previous sentence, the Board of Directors shall choose the four (4) elective officers of the Corporation, and the immediate past chair of the Corporation.
-The Board of Directors shall also include all the past chairs of the Corporation (other than the immediate past chair) who shall be ex-officio members without vote, as long as they are representatives of member firms or organizations in good standing, and such additional ex-officio members as the Board may designate.
+The Board of Directors shall be representative of the makeup and geography of all businesses subject to the HCTBID assessment and consist of nineteen (19) Directors at-large.
+All Directors shall be the owner or General Manager of a business subject to the HCTBID assessment that contains five (5) or more rentable units at a single location.
+From among the Directors described in the previous sentence, the Board of Directors shall choose the four (4) elected officers of the Corporation, and the immediate past chair of the Corporation.
+All the past chairs of the Corporation (other than the immediate past chair) shall be non-voting advisors to the Board, and shall serve at the pleasure of the Board.

-The number of board members chosen from each jurisdiction within Humboldt County shall be in proportion to that jurisdiction’s percentage of the total assessment collected.
-The initial board makeup shall consist of three (3) board members from Arcata, seven (7) board members from Eureka, two (2) board members from Fortuna, one (1) board member from Ferndale, one (1) board member from Trinidad, and five (5) board members from the county unincorporated area.
+(a) The number of Directors chosen from each jurisdiction within Humboldt County shall be in proportion to that jurisdiction’s percentage of the total assessment collected.
+The initial board makeup shall consist of three (3) Directors from Arcata, seven (7) Directors from Eureka, two (2) Directors from Fortuna, one (1) Directors from Ferndale, and six (6) Directors from the county unincorporated area.
 These proportions may be adjusted by the Board of Directors from time to time if a jurisdiction’s percentage of the total assessment collected changes.

 Section 4: Term of Office